Rakesh-Mourya-G/xen-orchestra/docs/purchase.md

 With a subscription, you'll have both Pro Support and XOA Appliance with various features (depending on XOA Edition).

 :::tip
-To find which XOA Edition fits your needs, please read the [feature matrix page](https://xen-orchestra.com/#!/featuresmatrix) on Xen Orchestra website.
+To find which XOA Edition fits your needs, please read the [feature matrix page](https://xen-orchestra.com/#!/featuresmatrix) on CloudVisor website.
 :::

 You can buy XOA in multiple ways, depending on your needs.
 Click on the following links for more documentation: